SeisSol/SeisSol/Documentation/build-dependencies.rst

 - (optional, recommended) Netcdf (>= 4.4)
 - (optional, recommended) ASAGI

-All dependencies can be installed automatically with spack or manually by hand.
+All dependencies can be installed automatically with spack or manually.
 For the maximal performance and functionality, we always recommend installing all optional dependencies.
-(they can be avoided with a minimal installation)
+(they can be skipped when pursuing a purely minimal installation)

 For the GPU version, the following packages need to be installed as well: